-Compliance with this policy is mandatory for all Post Office Limited employees and applies wherever in the world the Group's business is undertaken.
+Compliance with this policy is mandatory for all Post Office Limited employees2 and applies wherever in the world the Group's business is undertaken.

-Where the Post Office holds a supplier relationship with a third party, and it is appropriate for the supplier to adhere to this Policy, then provisions should be included within their contracts to reflect this along with their own equivalent policy, and access to the published copy of this Policy will be provided.
+Where the Post Office holds a supplier relationship with a third party, and it is appropriate for the supplier to adhere to this Policy, then provisions should be included within their contracts to reflect this along with their own equivalent policy, and access to the published copy of this Policy will be provided. this along with their own equivalent policy, and access to the published copy of this Policy will be provided.

-1. In this Policy "Post Office" and "Group" means Post Office Limited and its wholly owned subsidiary, (and FCA regulated principal) Post Office Management Services Limited
+1 In this Policy "Post Office" and "Group" means Post Office Limited and its wholly owned subsidiary, (and FCA regulated principal) Post Office Management Services Limited